zainnobody/AAI-511-Final-Project/README.md

 The project demonstrates the potential of deep learning in music analysis, contributing to the integration of technology and the arts.
 The models developed can assist in identifying composers of classical music pieces, making them useful for musicians, educators, and researchers.
 Future work could explore expanding the dataset to include more composers, improving the model architecture, and integrating these models into music recommendation systems and educational tools.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the <a href="https://github.com/zainnobody/AAI-511-Final-Project/tree/main?tab=MIT-1-ov-file">LICENSE</a> file for details.